AarshKariya/RemoveConnectionRequests/README.md

 # RemoveConnectionRequests
-This repository contains the JavaScript code that removes your connection requests automatically for you.
+This repository contains the JavaScript code that removes your connection requests from LinkedIn automatically, for you.

 #Follow the steps:
 1. Open your browser.